1amplant/roguelike-rpg/README.md

 # roguelike-rpg
-A project to create a roguelike rpg with python and libtcod
+A project to create a roguelike rpg with python